peterwu-1031/abc-ErrorRec/README.md

 ## Additional commands implemented by me (Yu-Cheng Wu):
 ### cec -a netlist1.v netlist2.v
 * Do CEC and generate all error patterns if two circuits are nonequivalent.
-* All output files will be generated in “cec_output” folder.
+* All output files will be generated in the “cec_output” folder.
 * Filename.txt stores all names of files storing error patterns.
 * InputID.txt stores the relationship between inputs and patterns.
 * 0>1(1>0) means that netlist1 prints 0(1) and netlist2 prints 1(0).